What Does ‘Mitigation of Loss' Mean?

 Mitigation of loss is about your duty to reduce your losses on dismissal, by taking steps to find another job.
 Your Compensatory Award can be reduced if you don’t provide evidence that you have actively tried to find another job.
 It is up to your Employer to prove that you have not mitigated your loss.
-You must include evidence of your attempts to mitigate your loss in your schedule of loss.
+You must include evidence of your attempts to mitigate your loss in your mitigation statement.

 What is reasonable in any particular case will vary according to your personal circumstances, but generally you will be expected to apply for any appropriate jobs.

 In Archbold Freightage Ltd v Wilson IRLR 10, the Court said that an Employee’s duty is;

 “… to act reasonably and to act as a reasonable man would do if he had no hope of seeking compensation from his previous Employer.
 It follows from that that he should accept alternative employment if, taking account of the pay and other conditions of that employment it is reasonable so to do.”

 If you are successful in finding a new job, the calculation of your compensation will deduct your wages from the new job.
 If your new job pays less than your old one, the difference will be reflected in the award for your continuing losses (Smith Kline & French Laboratories Ltd. v Coates IRLR 276).
 There is an exception if you are dismissed without notice.
 If you are dismissed without notice, then you do not have to deduct wages that you would have earned during your notice period if your Employer had given you the requisite notice.
 This was decided in the case of Norton Tool Co Ltd v Tewson NIRC 1972 ICR 50, NIRC where the Court decided that Employment Tribunal can award compensation covering the notice period, even if the dismissed Employee had found other paid employment during that period.
 This is known as the Norton Principle.